Large Shrubs for Sale at Nature Hills Nursery

 Evergreen shrubs seldom need this type of renewal pruning.
 But we bet you'll be sneaking some boughs bedecked with the red Holly berries into your Holiday decorations.

 For most shrubs, you'll want to provide a consistent amount of water.
-Mulch over the root systems to a depth of three inches, but pull it back away from touching the stems.
+Mulch over the root systems to a depth of 3 inches, but pull it back away from touching the stems.